trollfot/megrok.pagetemplate/src/megrok/pagetemplate/README.txt

 Our Mammoth is rendered as expected.
 Though, we cannot decently leave this creature naked.
-It needs some fur to face the harsh temperature of the Syberian winter.
+It needs some fur to face the harsh temperature of the Siberian winter.

-In order to customize our Mammoth rendering to change it from Naked to Furry, we'll create a skin on which we'll register our new furry template component :
+In order to customize our Mammoth rendering, to change it from Naked to Furry, we'll create a skin on which we'll register our new 'furry' template component :

   >>> from zope.publisher.interfaces import browser